muggy8/improbable/have-and-havenot/fm9kS34V.md

 Before I finished I remembered that everyone's memories were altered.

 "O-Oh right.
-Ah ha no problem.
+Ah ha, no problem.
 Just... um... doing my job..."

 "No really!
 It's all thanks to you.
 There were 3 Protégé level attackers among the bandits!
 We would have suffered much more casualties if it wasn't for you!"

-"No no, It's really not that big of a deal..."
+"No no, It's not that big of a deal..."
 I pleaded

 "Modest as always I see!
 Take some credit Master Mikay!
 You are invaluable to our village!"
 Ethan laughed.

-But I didn't really feel the way he did.
+But I didn't feel the way he did.

 After all, I had just lost someone incredibly important to me.